Topological modularity of Monstrous Moonshine: Generalizations

 \subsection{Non-abelian orbifolds and Generalized Moonshine}

-To construct $c=48$ holomorphic CFTs with few spin-two states (close to extremity), Gaiotto and Yin \cite{GaiottoYin} computed the (diagonal) orbifolds of the symmetric Monster CFT $\M^{\otimes 2} / \S_2$ by the following non-abelian subgroups of the Monster $\Mon$:\footnote{ The (possible) class fusions for these subgroups were given in \cite{norton2002anatomy}. $L_2(71)$ was proven to be a subgroup of $\Mon$ by \cite{holmes2008subgroups}. } \ie 71:35, ~~ 59:29, ~~ 47:23, ~~ 29:7, ~~ L_2(29), ~~ A_5, ~~ L_2(71). \fe The numbers of spin-two states found under these orbifolds are summarized in Table~\ref{Tab:Xi}.\footnote{ For $G = L_2(29), ~ A_5, ~ L_2(71)$, when computing the twisted sector of an order-2 element $h$, Gaiotto and Yin \cite{GaiottoYin} only performed the partial projection by the cyclic subgroups $\vev{h} \cong \bZ_{14}, ~ \bZ_2, ~ \bZ_{36}$ of the full centralizers $\D_{28}, ~ \bZ_2 \times \bZ_2, ~ \D_{72}$, and obtained $Z[\M^{\otimes 2}/\S_2 \times G]_{q^0} = 222, 3816, 112$, respectively.
-Using Norton's Generalized Moonshine \cite{norton1987generalized} data, we are able to uniquely determine the correct answers for $L_2(29)$ and $L_2(71)$, but not for $A_5$ due to the author's lack of knowledge of the class fusion(s) for $A_5 < \cen_\Mon(h)$. } They are all divisible by 12, even though the divisibility property \eqref{Divisibility} only requires them to be divisible by 6.
+To construct $c=48$ holomorphic CFTs with few spin-two states (close to extremity), Gaiotto and Yin \cite{GaiottoYin} computed the (diagonal) orbifolds of the symmetric Monster CFT $\M^{\otimes 2} / \S_2$ by the following non-abelian subgroups of the Monster $\Mon$:\footnote{ The (possible) class fusions for these subgroups were given in \cite{norton2002anatomy}. $L_2(71)$ was proven to be a subgroup of $\Mon$ by \cite{holmes2008subgroups}. } \ie 71:35, ~~ 59:29, ~~ 47:23, ~~ 29:7, ~~ L_2(29), ~~ \mathrm{A}_5, ~~ L_2(71). \fe Here, $p : n$ with $p$ prime and $n \dv p-1$ denotes the semidirect product $\bZ_p \rtimes \bZ_n$ under the natural group homomorphism $\bZ_n \to \mathrm{Aut}(\bZ_p) \cong \bZ_{p-1}$, $L_p(n)$ denotes the linear group over the finite field $\mathbb{F}_p$, and $\mathrm{A}_n$ is the alternating group on $n$ elements.
+The numbers of spin-two states found under these orbifolds are summarized in Table~\ref{Tab:Xi}.\footnote{ For $G = L_2(29), ~ \mathrm{A}_5, ~ L_2(71)$, when computing the twisted sector of an order-2 element $h$, Gaiotto and Yin \cite{GaiottoYin} only performed the partial projection by the cyclic subgroups $\vev{h} \cong \bZ_{14}, ~ \bZ_2, ~ \bZ_{36}$ of the full centralizers $\D_{28}, ~ \bZ_2 \times \bZ_2, ~ \D_{72}$, and obtained $Z[\M^{\otimes 2}/\S_2 \times G]_{q^0} = 222, 3816, 112$, respectively.
+Using Norton's Generalized Moonshine \cite{norton1987generalized} data, we are able to uniquely determine the correct answers for $L_2(29)$ and $L_2(71)$, but not for $\mathrm{A}_5$ due to the author's lack of knowledge of the class fusion(s) for $\mathrm{A}_5 < \cen_\Mon(h)$. } They are all divisible by 12, even though the divisibility property \eqref{Divisibility} only requires them to be divisible by 6.